So why is Clutch’s Psychic Warfare on this best 1,000 albums ever thing?

 Pop culture stuff that’s somehow related to Clutch’s Psychic Warfare

 It’s… it’s not good.
-But if you want a slice of “oh wow, this is where Hollywood went off the rails and/or were enjoying a great many illegal substances or something” experience, it’s worth checking out.
+But if you want a slice of “oh wow, this is where Hollywood went off the rails and/or was enjoying a great many illegal substances or something” experience, it’s worth checking out.
 Maybe.
 Honestly though, Clutch’s “Firebirds” video (see above) might be a better, far more concise time.

 And, bonus, Barbarella’s “special effects” make Flash Gordon look like Inception.